denten-books/plain-text/2-chapter.md

 What began as a trickle at the end of the nineteenth century ended in a flood at the beginning of the twentieth.
 A multitude of devices capitalized on the control capabilities of removable storage media.
+These included machines for tape-controlled telegraphic transmission [@wheatstone_improvement_1874;
+@murray_tape-controlled_1905; @bumstead_telegraphy_1916], tape-controlled
-These included machines for tape-controlled telegraphic transmission (US158156, 1874--1874; US794242, 1905--1905; US1187035, 1911--1916), tape-controlled printing (US985402, 1908--1911 FOOBAR FIX), printing telegraphs (US1721952, 1928--1929), and remote broadcast programming devices for radio and television content (US1974062, 1932--1934; US2031074, 1931--1936).
-With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to FOOBAR mechanical movement of the transmission apparatus.
+printing [@creed_printing_1911], printing telegraphs [@hallden_printing-telegraph_1929], and remote broadcast programming devices for radio and television content [@vriendt_program_1934; @brown_automatic_1936;
+@brown_selective_1936].
+With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus.

 For example, of the 33 asserted claims in the Bumstead brothers' patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate